 Lawn Grubs and leaf feeding Beetles

-- Change out plants on property to plants that are not host plants for the Beetles.
+- Change out plants on property to plants that are not host plants for the Japanese Beetles.

 - Floral-scented Japanese Beetle traps are not very effective, often attracting more Beetles than they capture.
 If you use them, place the traps as far from host plants, such as roses, as possible.